 Cut out the design.
 You want to remove the part you want to paint, just like a stencil.
 If your design is very complicated, you should use a sharp Xacto knife.
 I have every basic craft tool known to man except, apparently, an Xacto knife.
 So I used little scissors.

 Iron a large, blank piece of freezer paper, plastic coated side toward the fabric onto the back of the area where you'll be placing your design.
 This provides stability and keeps the paint from bleeding through onto the back of your shirt.

 Iron your design onto the front of your shirt.
 I turn off the steam because the paper seems to stay flatter that way.

-You can find fabric paint at the craft store.
+You can find fabric paint at the craft store or online.
 I have something called Textile Medium that can be mixed with acrylic paint to make it work on fabric.
-I think it's usually in the same section as all those rainbowie little bottles of acrylic paint.
+I think it's usually in the same section as all those rainbow little bottles of acrylic paint.
 I like it because it greatly expands my color options.
 Whichever you choose, paint inside the stencil with a small brush.
 Use small amounts of paint, not blobs.

 Once you've finished painting, allow it to dry for a few minutes.

 Gently peel off the freezer paper, making sure none of the paint on the paper is wet or touches the shirt.
 Follow the directions on your paint product for drying time and heat setting.
 Mine says to allow it to dry for 24 hours, then press with a hot iron and a cloth over the paint.